top of page

 A person uses a UV flashlight to reveal a stain on a carpet in a laundry room.
 The setting has a blue hue with a visible laundry basket.

 You can smell cat pee but can't find where it's coming from.
-You've scrubbed the obvious spots, bought enzyme cleaners, washed everything in sight, yet that unmistakable ammonia odour still lingers in your home.
-The problem isn't that you're using the wrong cleaning products.
-It's that you're only treating the spots you can see or smell with your human nose.
+You've scrubbed the obvious spots, bought enzyme cleaners, and washed everything in sight, yet that unmistakable ammonia odour still lingers in your home.

 Uric acid crystals against a black background, showcasing intricate hexagonal shapes and a sparkling, luminous appearance.

-Cat urine contains uric acid crystals that bind to porous surfaces like carpet, wood, and fabric.
-These crystals have a half-life of approximately six years in untreated materials.
-This means even a single accident from years ago continues producing odour molecules, and worse, it continues attracting your cat back to the same spot.
+Cat urine smell persists because uric acid crystals bind permanently to porous surfaces like carpet, wood, and fabric.
+These crystals have a half-life of approximately six years in untreated materials, meaning even a single accident from years ago continues producing odour molecules.

-When you clean only the areas you can detect with your nose, you're leaving behind dozens of contaminated spots that remain invisible to you but blazingly obvious to your cat.
+When you clean only the areas you can detect with your nose, you leave behind dozens of contaminated spots that remain invisible to you but blazingly obvious to your cat.
 Cats possess approximately 200 million scent receptors compared to just 5 million in humans.
 What seems like a thoroughly cleaned home to you is actually a map of soiled territories to your cat.

-This is why enzyme cleaners alone don't solve the problem.
-They work brilliantly when applied correctly to all affected areas, but they're utterly useless on spots you haven't found yet.
-Learning how to find cat urine effectively is the first and most critical step in eliminating the smell permanently.
+Enzyme cleaners work brilliantly when applied correctly to all affected areas, but they're utterly useless on spots you haven't found yet.
+Learning to detect every contaminated surface is the first and most critical step in eliminating the smell permanently.

-Veterinary clinics, professional cleaners, and animal behaviourists have known the solution for years: UV light detection.
+Veterinary clinics, professional cleaners, and animal behaviourists use UV light detection to find cat urine in hidden locations.
 When you shine ultraviolet light (specifically 365-395nm wavelength) in a darkened room, the phosphorus compounds in dried cat urine fluoresce with a distinctive yellowish-green glow.

 A hand holds a flashlight emitting vibrant ultraviolet beams in a dark setting, creating a dramatic and mysterious atmosphere.